Chiamakaj/eos2ta5_ersilia_model_validation/README.md

 # Ersilia_model_validation
-This repository contains modle validation for two models gotten from Ersilia hub.
-One for hERG blocker and the second one is PAMPA at pH 7.4. **The summary for each model can be found in the readmefile contained in its notebook folder**.
+This repository contains modle validation for eos2t15 model gotten from Ersilia hub which tells the probability of a molecule being a  hERG blocker. **The summary for the model can be found in the readmefile contained in its notebook folder**.
 This contribution is part of the Outreachy 2024 internship selection process.

 ## Repository organisation
 The repository is organised in folders: